|

 To my annoyance, I could not locate my "subdued" Hawaiian shirt, an unobtrusive blue with white.

-My super-bright orange with green and yellow highlights shirt: no problem.
+My super-bright orange shirt, with neon green and yellow highlights: no problem finding that...

-Stuck with the one, I brought it along and thankfully wardrobe had no problem with the brightly coloured one.
+Stuck with the one shirt, I brought it along and thankfully wardrobe had no problem with the brightly coloured one.

 Soon we were brought in to the offices.